albertochungvz/msmtp_interactive/README.md

 ## 🛡 Security

 - Plain text passwords are not saved in the history or across processes.
-- The log is stored in /var/log/msmtp/msmtp.log with restrictive permissions.
+- The log is stored in `/var/log/msmtp/msmtp.log` with restrictive permissions.
-- AppArmor is kept in enforce mode for msmtp.
+- AppArmor is kept in *enforce mode* for `msmtp`.
 - The SMTP server's TLS certificate is validated.

 See [SECURITY.md](/docs/SECURITY.md) for more details.